beletalabs/qtabelo/README.md

-# Tabelo-Qt
+# QTabelo

 A table editor based on Qt for C++.

 ## Description

-Tabelo-Qt is an open source table editor written in C++ using the Qt framework.
+QTabelo is an open source table editor written in C++ using the Qt framework.

 ## Copyright